rpellerin/rpellerin.github.io/content/motorizing-an-ikea-skarsta-standing-desk.md

     int movingStartedAt = 0; // in milliseconds

     float readHeight() {
-      //The sensor is triggered by a HIGH pulse of 10 or more microseconds.
+      // The sensor is triggered by a HIGH pulse of 10 or more microseconds.
-      //Give a short LOW pulse beforehand to ensure a clean HIGH pulse: digitalWrite(TRIGGER_PIN, LOW);
+      // Give a short LOW pulse beforehand to ensure a clean HIGH pulse: digitalWrite(TRIGGER_PIN, LOW);
       delayMicroseconds(5);
       digitalWrite(TRIGGER_PIN, HIGH);